Female Travelers’ Packing Lists

-Tip 1.
-Pack then remove three items before you go.
-That’s ‘Kate’s Travel Rule’ which I use, and still I over pack.
+Tip 1: Pack then remove at least three items before you go.
+Let’s call it, ‘Kate’s Travel Rule’.
+I use it, and still I over-pack.

-Tip 2.
-Your packing list should include these simple items, clothing (one color plus black and white), accessories, toiletries, media equipment, power adapters, tickets, money, credit cards, and documentation.
+Tip 2: Your packing list should follow and include these simple things, clothing (one color plus black and white), accessories, toiletries, media equipment, power adapters, tickets, money, credit cards, and documentation.